tmedwards/sugarcube-2/docs/api/api-save.md

 #### Return:

-A `Promise` that simply resolves, or rejects with an error if the save could not be loaded.
+A `Promise` that simply resolves, or rejects with an error if the browser save bundle could not be loaded.

 #### Examples: